 The rate of minimum wages progressed with time.
 Rates were last updated in 2010 which raised the compensation to £5.93 per hour.
 Also, individuals aged 21 years were permitted to qualify for the minimum wage under the new law.
 The minimum wage for apprentices was introduced with a compensation rate of £2.50 an hour.

-Why minimum wage?
+Why is their a minimum wage?

 Access to basic needs of life